-They also attack and eat livestock or pets like sheeps and dogs and in rare cases these large constrictors are also known to attack humans.
+They also attack and eat livestock or pets like sheep and dogs and in rare cases, these large constrictors are also known to attack humans.

 The green anaconda reproduces sexually and uses internal fertilization, the species takes around 6 years to reach sexual maturity.
 The courtship and mating season typically occurs between mid-February to late May, the female lays down a pheromone trail, which attracts the males.

 These snakes are solitary until the mating season, during this period the green anaconda clusters in a breeding ball that may consist of 2 up to 13 males coiled around one female snake.
 The snakes may stay together up to a month during which the female may mate multiple times.

 After mating the female snake may eat one or more of its male counterparts.
 This may help it to survive pregnancy, since during the gestation period the female will not feed from 6 to 10 months, in order to survive the dry season, they shelter underground in caves or the mud in river banks, they may also seek out deeper water.

 The green anaconda is an ovoviviparous snake species this means produces eggs that hatch inside the female’s body and the hatchlings are born live as fully formed tiny anacondas.
 Measuring around 2 ft (60 centimeters) in length they are immediately able to swim and hunt.

 This type of birth is called ovoviviparous, meaning “ovo” for egg, “vivi” for live and “parous” for birth.
 The female can give birth from anywhere from 4 up to 82 live young, depending on the size of the snake, but typically the litters range from 20 to 40.